How to Find the Ice Giants

 Neptune's disk is plainly visible at 200× through a 6-inch telescope on a night of steady seeing.
 But it may be quite hard to see the disk if conditions are bad or your telescope is improperly collimated.
 My 70-mm refractor is a little too small to resolve Neptune properly, but if I examine the planet carefully at 120× it looks clearly different from a star of similar brightness.
 Neptune's light is distinctly steadier, and it appears more solid.
 Not exactly a disk, but a fat pinpoint.
 But don't take my word for it; see for yourself what Neptune looks like!

 Because Uranus and Neptune are so far from the Sun, they move very slowly across the celestial sphere.
 They appeared side-by-side in 1993, and they've only drifted about 30° apart since then.
 So they're still visible at more or less the same time of year and/or night.
-Click below to get charts for the relevant season.
-New charts will be added as needed.
+Get charts for the June 2014 - March 2015 season.

 If you're looking for a real challenge, try looking for the moons of Uranus.